Dr Matt Egan

 Much of Matt’s work is connected to the School of Public Health Research at LSHTM (SPHR@L).
 Established in April 2012, SPHR@L forms part of the wider NIHR School for Public Health Research (SPHR), comprising eight UK universities and research centres of excellence.
 Its research aims are to strengthen evidence and understanding for better decision-making on the social and environmental factors that determine public health.
 Areas of interest include health inequalities, alcohol, area based initiatives, local public health policy and practice, knowledge translation, public and practitioner involvement.
 SPHR@L is based within the Health Services and Research Policy department within LSHTM.

 Previously, Matt has worked as a senior investigator scientist at MRC/CSO Social and Public Health Sciences Unit, University of Glasgow; and as a senior public health advisor at NHS Health Scotland.
 His research focuses on generating evidence to inform policy and practice.
 Methodological interests include evaluations of natural experiments; research synthesis and developing approaches for understanding public health systems.
 Topic interests include housing, urban regeneration, community empowerment, food and alcohol availability, and local government.
-Matt's educational background includes a PhD on the history of special education in Scotland.
+Matt's educational background includes a PhD on the history of special needs education in Scotland.

 Matt teaches Issues in Public Health.
 He teaches and joint co-ordinates Reviewing the Literature at LSHTM.

 Matt is now working on a series of studies and programmes associated with the NIHR School of Public Health Research (SPHR).
 Previous research includes evaluating the health effects of urban regeneration in Glasgow (the GoWell Programme).